 - Reconsider enforcing penalties due to delayed shipping.

-We believe transparent conversations between brands and production to generate trust and solutions.
-More info: https://www.fairlabor.org/sites/default/files/documents/reports/fla-brief-coronavirus_020620.pdf
+Transparent interactions between brands and production, we think, are required to generate trust and solutions.
+For more info: https://www.fairlabor.org/sites/default/files/documents/reports/fla-brief-coronavirus_020620.pdf

-Questions about how to act in times of crisis?
+Questions about this topic?
 Write them down in our comments below.
+Did you like this?
+Perhaps you will like our previous article ‘Rising Need for Ethical Behaviour and Sustainable Practices‘.
 Do you see mistakes?
 Let us know!
 Do you want to stay informed?
 Sign up for our Newsletter or social via Facebook and Instagram.